 It’s possible to limit the contact of juglone by creating gardens outside the Black Walnut canopy.
 Consider using raised beds after removing roots below the surface.
 These plants can mature by remaining vigilant about keeping falling leaves and nut husks out of your gardens.
-However, it may not be feasible to protect sensitive ornamental shrubs such as Red Chokeberry, Privet, Rhododendrons, and Lilacs.
+However, protecting sensitive ornamental shrubs such as Red Chokeberry, Privet, Rhododendrons, and Lilac may not be feasible.

 Which Perennial Plants & Shrubs Can Survive Black Walnut Trees?

 It’s entirely understandable for a property owner to hesitate about removing a mature Black Walnut tree.
 These strong hardwoods withstand severe winds and provide admirable shade relief during hot summer days.
 The deliciously sweet nuts are also an excellent added value.
 That being said, selecting from a lengthy list of juglone-resistant perennials and flowering shrubs could provide a viable landscaping solution.
 These rank among the juglone-tolerant landscaping assets worth considering.

 - Black-Eyed Susan

 - Purple Coneflower